 4. Buckingham Palace

 Buckingham Palace has been the official residence of the British monarchy since 1837.
-The palace not only serves as a residence for Queen Elizabeth II and Prince Philip, but also as a place for hosting state receptions.
-In addition, it houses the Queen’s Gallery (the Queen’s painting collection) and the Royal Mews (the opulent state coaches used by the British monarchy).
-We’ve compiled some information about when Buckingham Palace is open to the public and why the Changing of the Guard is a spectacle not to be missed when you’re in London.
+The palace not only serves as a residence for Queen Elizabeth II and Prince Philip but also as a place for hosting state receptions.
+In addition, it accommodates the Queen’s Gallery (the Queen’s painting collection) and the Royal Mews (the opulent state coaches used by the British monarchy).

 5. Tower Bridge in London